CICE-Consortium/Icepack/doc/source/science_guide/sg_boundary_forcing.rst

 treated identically (land also may occupy less than 100% of an atmospheric grid cell).
 These fluxes are "per unit ice area" rather than "per unit grid cell area."

-In some coupled climate models (for example, recent versions of the U.K.
-Hadley Centre model) the surface air temperature and fluxes are computed within the atmosphere model and are passed to CICE for use in the column physics.
-In this case the logical parameter ``calc_Tsfc`` in *ice_therm_vertical* is set to false.
-The fields ``fsurfn`` (the net surface heat flux from the atmosphere), ``flatn`` (the surface latent heat flux), and ``fcondtopn`` (the conductive flux at the top surface) for each ice thickness category are copied or derived from the input coupler fluxes and are passed to the thermodynamic driver subroutine, *thermo_vertical*.
-At the end of the time step, the surface temperature and effective conductivity (i.e., thermal conductivity divided by thickness) of the top ice/snow layer in each category are returned to the atmosphere model via the coupler.
-Since the ice surface temperature is treated explicitly, the effective conductivity may need to be limited to ensure stability.
-As a result, accuracy may be significantly reduced, especially for thin ice or snow layers.
-A more stable and accurate procedure would be to compute the temperature profiles for both the atmosphere and ice, together with the surface fluxes, in a single implicit calculation.
-This was judged impractical, however, given that the atmosphere and sea ice models generally exist on different grids and/or processor sets.

 .. _atmo: